postlund/pyatv/docs/development/listeners.md

 A small note here about this API.
 For `MRP` this works fine as that protocol is connection oriented.
 It's another case for `DMAP`, since that protocol is request based.
 For now, this interface is implemented by the push updates API (to be clear: for `DMAP`).
-So when the push updates API failes to establish a connection, the callbacks in this interface will be called.
+So when the push updates API fails to establish a connection, the callbacks in this interface will be called.

 ## Power State Updates